johnnyreilly/typescript-go-considered-brilliant/README.md

 It's very unlikely that TypeScript 7 will work with `ts-loader`s type checking mode, without significant refactoring.
 It's possible that `ts-loader` might be able to support transpilation only mode with minimal changes.
 What does this mean for the future of `ts-loader` (and by extension, other tooling built on TypeScript)?
 Well, there will be an impact.
 This might be the natural end of the road for `ts-loader`.
 It's also possible that it could continue onwards, but supporting transpilation only.
 But that is uncertain.
 Also, there already alternatives that perform that role, such as `esbuild-loader` and `swc-loader`.

+Ashley is the author of [`ts-blank-space`](https://github.com/bloomberg/ts-blank-space) (a TypeScript to JavaScript transform that avoids the need for source-maps), also depends on TypeScript's API so may be affected by the port.
+It's too early to say but the change here may turn into an opportunity.
+A not uncommon request of `ts-blank-space` is to investigate using a different parser.
+This is because while `ts-blank-space` itself is very small and only uses TypeScript's parsing API this is not an isolated part of TypeScript so still includes the whole type checker.
+For projects that already depend on TypeScript there is no added cost, but it makes `ts-blank-space` less appealing for use-cases that only use `ts-blank-space`.

 Some tooling will have a natural path forwards.
 For instance, `typescript-eslint` will continue onwards with TypeScript 7.
 The TypeScript team are planning to help with typed linting with the new, faster APIs.
 So this means that ESLint (which many people are used to using), will become faster, as TypeScript becomes faster.

 However, it's likely that tooling that depends upon internal TypeScript APIs which are going to radically change, may cease to be in their current forms.
 This will vary project by project, but expect change.
 And this is fine.
 Change is a constant.

 ## Was Go a good language choice?

 Given that TypeScript decided to move away from being written with TypeScript, many people had and have opinions on the language being picked: Go.
 The folk who like C# wish that the team had picked C#.
 Particularly given Anders' involvement with C#.
 Those people that like Rust would very much have liked for the team to have picked Rust.
-Hopefully this is not unkind, but there is a section of the internet that seems to feel that everything should be written in Rust.
+The good news for Rust fans is that there is a chance that the Node.js bindings for TypeScript 7 will use [a package that was written in Rust](https://github.com/microsoft/libsyncrpc).

 If John was to guess what the team might have picked he would have either said Rust or Zig (what Bun is built with).
-Golang felt like a slightly leftfield choice, but upon reflection it completely makes sense.
-ESBuild is written in Golang, so there's prior art.
-Golang has a garbage collector (Rust does not) which means the work of porting the code is not too significant.
-Likewise, C# is all about `class`es and so a port from TypeScript (which does not use `class`es in the compiler codebase) to C# would be uphill work.
+Go felt like a slightly leftfield choice, but upon reflection it completely makes sense.
+ESBuild is written in Go, so there's prior art.
+Go has a garbage collector (Rust does not) which means the work of porting the code is significantly reduced.
+Likewise, C# is all about `class`es and so a port from TypeScript (which makes only light use of `class`es in the compiler codebase) to C# would be uphill work.

-The Golang choice represents pragmatism; which is very much a TypeScript ethos.
+The Go choice represents pragmatism; which is very much a TypeScript ethos.
 In fact if you look at the [TypeScript Design goals](https://github.com/microsoft/TypeScript/wiki/TypeScript-Design-Goals), you can see how TypeScript has always espoused a pragmatic approach.
 Perhaps most famously by having "soundness" as a "non-goal".
 Instead, striking a balance between correctness and productivity.

 Pragmatism is the TypeScript way.
-Golang is a pragmatic choice.
+Go is a pragmatic choice.

 ## Conclusion